 This handbook is a guide for prospective and current graduate students in Health Informatics.
-The handbook provides an initial resource for answers to questions about the program, but additionally students are also encouraged to consult with the Graduate Coordinator for any additional questions about the program.
+The handbook provides an initial resource for answers to questions about the program, but additionally students are also encouraged to consult with the graduate support coordinator for any additional questions about the program.